nv-morpheus/Morpheus/docs/source/getting_started.md

 ```

 At time of writing the defined datasets are:
-* all - Metaset includes all others
+* all - Meta-set includes all others
 * docs - Graphics needed for documentation
-* examples - Data needed by scripts in the `examples` subdir
+* examples - Data needed by scripts in the `examples` directory
 * models - Morpheus models (largest dataset)
 * tests - Data used by unittests
 * validation - Subset of the models dataset needed by some unittests